zhouy185/Streamlit-Exercise/README.md

 ## Deliverables:

-* Make sure to edit and commit app.py.
+* Make sure to edit and commit app.py and requirements.txt.
 * Try to peploy on streamlit.
 If you can deploy it, provide the url to your web app below:
   * URL: